AmokSolderer/APC/README.md

 To summarize the above it can be said that the APC does replace all CPU, power driver and sound related boards at a price of well below 100€ per board.
 A more detailed calculation of the costs can be found in the [APC wiki](https://github.com/AmokSolderer/APC/wiki/Home).

+Note that Jokerz! has a unique audio board which uses seperate audio channels for the cabinet and the backbox speakers.
+The APC HW is capable of generating two independent sound channels, but you need at least DC-blocks (capacitors) when connecting the speakers of the Jokerz!

 The picture below shows an APC prototype in my Pinbot.

 ![Pic Pinbot](https://github.com/AmokSolderer/APC/blob/master/DOC/PICS/APC_Pinbot.JPG)